Roundtable Participants

 SAGE

-Sherrill Wayland is the Senior Director of Special Initiatives and Partnerships where she directs the National Resource Center on LGBT Aging, the Long-term Care Equality Index and works in close partnership with SAGECollab, SAGECare and the Diverse Elders Coalition.
-Sherrill began work with SAGE at the local level in 2008, founding the SAGE Affiliate in St. Louis, MO before joining the SAGE national team in 2015.
-Sherrill earned a Master of Social Work degree from the Brown School of Social Work, Washington University in St. Louis and has nearly 30 years of professional experience in the fields of education, disability and LGBT older adult advocacy.
+Sherrill Wayland, Senior Director of Special Initiatives and Partnerships, serves as a trusted thought partner to national initiatives team members and SAGE staff across the organization.
+They lead the National Resource Center on LGBTQ Aging, serves as SAGE lead for the Long-Term Care Equality Index (in partnership with the Human Rights Campaign Foundation) and works in close partnership with SAGECollab, SAGECare, and the Diverse Elders Coalition.
+Sherrill began work with SAGE at the local level in 2008, founding the SAGE Affiliate in St. Louis, MO (now Missourians Aging with Pride).
+Sherrill earned a Master of Social Work degree from the Brown School of Social Work, Washington University in St. Louis, and has over 25 years of professional experience in the fields of education, disability, and LGBTQ+ older adult advocacy.

 Janet Williams